 North Sea, France

 Smulders and its consortium partner EQUANS are building the offshore substation for the Saint-Brieuc offshore wind farm.
-The substation will set sail to the wind farm in the spring of 2022.
+The substation will set sail to the wind farm in June 2022.

 About the wind farm